oliverjam/learn-promises/README.md

 You can create your own promises using `new Promise()`.
 You have to pass this a promise-creator function that tells it how to fulfill or reject.

-This promise-creator function will be passed two functions, commonly named `resolve` and `reject`.
-Calling `resolve(value)` will cause the promise to fulfill with that value.
-Calling `reject(value)` will cause the promise to reject with that value.

 Here's an example that creates a nicer promise-based version of `setTimeout`:

 ```js